ehouse/kackle/src/blog/automating-ports-with-poudriere.md

 title: Automating Ports with Poudriere
 author: Ethan House
 date: September 9, 2014
+summary: Automating the building of FreeBSD Ports in jails.
+A fun weekend project I setup on a few servers.
 ---

 While pkg-ng is good for simple FreeBSD setups it rarely fits all of my needs.
 Eventually you'll need a package with